esauvisky/text-generation-webui-testing/README.md

 - Offloading for all other GPTQ models getting worked on
 - Probably not as fast as the old version (still figuring this out)
 - 4bit loras only work in autograd
+- Only load one 4bit lora at a time and apply with no loras before switch.

 #### Depends on: